The Project for Democratic Union endorses and promotes a number of key principles upon which to build a new Europe.

 - The new Union should promote sustainable growth and be commited to transparency in government and administration.

 - Europe’s banks, bond markets, and other financial and economic institutions and structures must be integrated and subject to unified Union law and supervision.
 Individual national debts are to be merged into one European national debt.

 - All existing state debt should be federalised in a once-off move through the issue of Union Bonds to be backed by the entire tax revenue of the common currency zone.
 This should be accompanied by the introduction of an automatic balanced budget requirement for all national and regional administrations with a subsequent ‘no bail out clause’ and an insolvency purge of all insolvent private sector financial institutions, in which deposits, but not loans, shares or bonds, are to be refunded by the Union.

 - It is essential to create a European public sphere as legitimator, commentator, and forum for discussion as well as a check on Union, national, and regional politics.

-- The official language of the Union will be English, which is to be exclusively used for Union business and will be the sole language of command in the Union army.
-The other languages of the Union should be maintained for national and regional administrative, commercial, and educational business, and for daily use in their respective habitats.
+- The official language of the Union will be English, which is to be exclusively used for government affairs and will be the sole language of command in the Union army.
+The other languages of the Union should be maintained for national and regional administrative and educational purposes, and for daily use in their respective habitats.